From Goodfellas to Gangs of New York, some of Scorsese’s most acclaimed films are based on books.

 Jake LaMotta, Peter Savage, Joseph Carter, 1970

 Hugo.
-The 2011 movie compared to the 2007 book, The Invention of Hugo Cabret
+Poster of the 2011 movie and cover of the 2007 book, The Invention of Hugo Cabret

 VS3